avidofood/vue-responsive-video-background-player/README.md

 ![Laravel Tongue](https://raw.githubusercontent.com/avidofood/vue-responsive-video-background-player/master/demo/public/images/roadster.png)

-**If you are looking to play videos in the background, you have found the best Vue package for it 😜 (Currently no YouTube videos)**
+**If you are looking to play videos in the background, you've found the right Vue package! 😜 (Heads up: No YouTube videos... yet!)**

  >**Prerequisites**: Vue 2.x.x or Vue 3.x.x